Ilyua/test_sociability/README.md

 1) Launch your console

-2) You need Ruby interpreter on your computer (version 2.3+) Run main.rb.
+2) You need Ruby interpreter on your computer (version 2.3+).
+Firstly, run main.rb.
 To do this you should be in program directory:

 `.../sociability_test>`